xelbot/reverse/README.md

 reverse.AddGr("UrlName", "/url_path", "/:param1/:param2", ":param1", ":param2")
 // OUT: "/:param1/:param2"

 // Note, that these funcs panic if errors.
-Instead you can use Urls.Add() and Urls.Reverse()
+Instead, you can use Urls.Add() and Urls.Reverse()
 // that return errors.
 Or you can make your own wrapper for them.

 // To retrieve a URL by name with given params use: